Prolonged Exposure Therapy

 Prolonged exposure therapy can be beneficial in treating veterans who have struggled with PTSD.
 Not only can it reduce the PTSD symptoms these veterans are experiencing, but it can also help with the patient’s daily life.

-The client’s ability to cope when facing stress increases by using this therapy technique and establishing breathing techniques with their therapist.
+The veteran’s ability to cope when facing stress increases by using this therapy technique and establishing breathing techniques with their therapist.
 In addition, the veteran will be able to better differentiate between a safe and dangerous situation.

 Veterans may even see a reduction in their PTSD symptoms after a few sessions.
 The benefits of completing the prolonged exposure therapy process last long after the final session.